imapex-training/rest-api-swagger/README.md

 To actually create the container, you need to `build` the container using your Dockerfile.
 You do this by executing the following command in the base directory of our swagger project:

 `docker build -t ciscodevnet/rest-api-swagger:latest .`

+*Note* In windows, the command may need to be updated to: `docker build ./ --tag ciscodevnet/rest-api-swagger:latest .`

 This builds our container with the name `ciscodevnet/rest-api-swagger` and tagging it `latest`, which refers to the latest version of this container.